replicatedhq/replicated-docs/docs/enterprise/delete-admin-console.md

 ### Delete from an Existing Cluster

-If you installed on an existing cluster and the admin console is not installed in the `default` namespace, you delete the admin console by using the kubectl Kubernetes command line tool to delete the namespace where the admin console is installed.
+In existing cluster installations, if the admin console is not installed in the `default` namespace, then you delete the admin console by deleting the namespace where it is installed.

-After you delete the namespace, if `requireMinimalRBACPrivileges` is _not_ set to `true` in the Application custom resource manifest, delete the admin console ClusterRole and ClusterRoleBindings on the cluster.
+If you installed the admin console with namespace-scoped access, then the admin console Role and RoleBinding RBAC resources are also deleted when you delete the namespace.
+Alternatively, if you installed with the default cluster-scoped access, then you manually delete the admin console ClusterRole and ClusterRoleBindings resources from the cluster.

+The application vendor can require, support, or not support namespace-scoped installations.
+For more information, see [supportMinimalRBACPrivileges](/reference/custom-resource-application#supportminimalrbacprivileges) and [requireMinimalRBACPrivileges](/reference/custom-resource-application#requireminimalrbacprivileges) in _Application_.

+For more information about installing with cluster- or namespace-scoped access, see [RBAC Requirements](/installing-general-requirements#rbac-requirements) in _Requirements for Installation_.

 To delete the admin console from an existing cluster: